Hearty Winter Greens and Wild Rice Soup with Miniature Meatballs

-This gorgeous soup has such cozy properties, and it can be custom designed in so many ways!
-You may make your own stock or use any one of PCC's organic broths for the base.
-If you wish to skip making meatballs, simply sauté Italian sausage with the onions and garlic until browned and finish the soup from there, or leave the meat out entirely.
-And by all means take advantage of PCC's bulk department and use whatever grain you love.
-Delicious!
+This gorgeous soup has such cozy properties, and can be custom designed in many ways.
+You may make your own stock or use store-bought for the base.
+If you wish to skip making meatballs, sauté Italian sausage with the onions and garlic until browned and finish the soup from there, or leave the meat out entirely.

 - 1 pound ground beef or chicken Add to list

-- 1/3 cup finely minced onion Add to list
+- 1/3 cup finely minced onions Add to list

-- 1/2 cup fresh wheat or rice bread crumbs, lightly moistened with milk Add to list
+- 1/2 cup fresh breadcrumbs, lightly moistened with milk Add to list

 - 1 beaten egg Add to list